macccorehenni/linuxonchromebook/README.md

 2. **Disable hardware acceleration usage on your app.** If you are struggling to open one app, but most others open OK, it could be beacuse *hardware acceleration* is bickering with your app.
 Ask an subreddit for your app what potential solutions to this issue are.
 3. **Try updating your Chromebook.** Sometimes, you'll see a up arrow icon in the status area of the Chromebook.
 But if you don't, do this: Go to Settings>About Chrome OS.
 Click "Check for Updates".
 If you have an outdated version of ChrOS, then it'll get to work on downloading and applying that update.
 4. **Backup, then reset.** If all else fails, then try backing up any local files you need off of your Chromebook, then [powerwash](https://support.google.com/chromebook/answer/183084?hl=en) it.
-#Licence
+#Licences
 This code and README is distributed under the [CC-0](https://creativecommons.org/share-your-work/public-domain/cc0/) licence.
 I herby declare this to be open to anybody, copiable any way, and no punishment shall arise from such.
-Yet, I also must acknowledge
+Yet, I also must acknowledge that the Pale Moon sourcecode is licenced under [the Mozilla Public Licence, version 2.0](https://www.mozilla.org/en-US/MPL/2.0/).
+Also,